 Since purchasing the Gellibrand River Gallery and moving to Gellibrand River in 2014, Deb has had capacity to to concentrate on moving her image creation and photography to a more professional and contemporary level.
 She has supported local artists through the Gallery providing them with an additional sales venue and exhibition space.

-Two years ago Deb attended an Encaustic workshop and squealed (literally!), “Oooh, this is what I’ve been trying to do for years!”.
+A few years ago Deb attended an Encaustic workshop and squealed (literally!), “Oooh, this is what I’ve been trying to do for years!”.
 She has never looked back.
 While the absolute love of photography and the creation of illustrative images is still there (and still practiced), she has truly found her medium.
 Deb regularly submits her works (photographic, (photo) encsaustic and mixed media) to local exhibitions and has had quite some success with these in terms of acceptances and sales.
 She collaborates often with other artists in different disciplines, runs photography and (photo) encaustic workshops and is currently Secretary of Creative Otways Inc. – an organisation designed to assist artists and groups (as an auspice) to obtain funding and support.